Isolated System

 I quit Social Media (aka Facebook) in 2013, and haven't looked back.
 I briefly had a Twitter account, but Twitter is a cesspit so quitting it was easy.
 I never had an Instagram account so I don't know what I'm missing there, but I'd venture it's not much.
 I'm too old for TikTok.
 I was addicted to Reddit for a bit, but have you been to the homepage recently?
 Nowadays, it's hacker news and YouTube, but honestly, YouTube thumbnails grate and rankle, and I stopped enjoying the free-market obsession on HN a while ago.
 Knowing me, I wouldn't bet against them not being in my life in short order.

 Not having social media has been a blessing.
-It makes me realise the impotency of heated drawing-room arguments.
+It has made me realise the impotency of heated drawing-room arguments.
 I still get riled up by them, mind you, but I reckon I get riled up less than people who get all their talking points from Twitter.
 I just don't think a Nobody sitting in a small middle-class house drinking cheap wine has much power, so I don't bother much about worldly events.
 I don't follow the news, and I don't enjoy discussing Elon Musk.

 So when I came to Europe, again, I quit cold turkey.
 I had an app that could tell me where my body was at in terms of recovery.
 You know, "Congratulations, now your bloodstream has no more nicotine!" or "Well done!
 Today your lungs only resemble that of a 40-year-old consumptive" etc.